Zomby2D/gdx-vr-extension/README.md

 This is the skeleton of a VR extension that will allow multiplatform VR app development on Libgdx.

 ## What's done so far?

-Not much.

-At this point, all I have done is update the code from yangweigbh's [Libgdx-CardBoard-Extension](https://github.com/yangweigbh/Libgdx-CardBoard-Extension) and include the code from badlogic's [gdx-vr](https://github.com/badlogic/gdx-vr).
-They're both working fine withing the project, but they don't integrate into a common multiplatform API.
+The starting point for this project was to update the code from yangweigbh's [Libgdx-CardBoard-Extension](https://github.com/yangweigbh/Libgdx-CardBoard-Extension) and include the code from badlogic's [gdx-vr](https://github.com/badlogic/gdx-vr).

+I have also started to abstract the API, pulling a few design ideas from nooone's [gdx-vr](https://github.com/nooone/gdx-vr).

 ## What's next?

-The next step is to abstract the API in order to be able to write a VR application once and run it on the multiple backends.
+This is the tentative timeline
+- ~~Get the Android Google VR rendering working within an abstract API.~~
+- Add desktop OpenVR rendering.
+- Add support for OpenVR controllers.
+- Add support for the Daydream controller.
+- Add other backends.
+(WebVR, Gear VR, iOS)
+- Add support for VR hardware like the NOLO VR controllers.

 ## Platforms status